Skip to main content

 Step 4: Run Your App and Validate Proxy/Interceptor Linkage

 Run your app and consume API traffic.
-Then, use the Discover command to validate that the requests were passed through Lunar Proxy, and that your installed interceptor is correctly listed.
+Then, use the discover command to validate that the requests were passed through Lunar Proxy, and that your installed interceptor is correctly listed.

 docker exec lunar-proxy discover